As the nation’s leading exporter of electricity and third-largest emitter of carbon dioxide, Pennsylvania has a responsibility to lead on climate.

 - Opinion: Climate Action Has to be the Major Benchmark for Environmental Progress in PA (Pennsylvania Capital-Star, February 2019)

 Putting the Pieces Together

-Growing the market for clean energy will accelerate Pennsylvania’s progress toward the emission reduction targets announced January 8 by Governor Wolf.
+Growing the market for clean energy will accelerate Pennsylvania’s progress toward the emission reduction targets announced by Governor Wolf in January, 2019.

 Achieving Deep Carbon Reductions

 Paths for Pennsylvania's Electricity Future

 To examine the efficacy of deep decarbonization as an option for Pennsylvania’s electricity future, the Pennsylvania Environmental Council convened a gathering of experts and stakeholders in March 2017.

 In a comprehensive and coordinated effort, prominent thought leaders in clean energy and climate protection held an open and honest discussion around the challenges of deep decarbonization as a potential strategy for Pennsylvania.

 The event kicked off a broader conversation about whether deep decarbonization makes sense for our state and, if so, what the components of this strategy will be, and what policies and programs are needed to get there.